 The Sangla Valley is a deeply carved cleft between burly mountain slopes, where evergreen forests rise to alpine meadows crowned by snowy summits.
 Village cores here feature temples built in traditional Kinnauri style of timber and stone with heavy slate roofs.
 The road up the valley leaves the NH5 at Karcham hydroelectric dam.
 Much of the first 15 km to Kupa is cut hair-raisingly high into an almost vertical cliff face.
 Sangla, the only town, hides its fascinating old section completely out of view from the road.
 Thereafter, the valley has essentially just three villages, including Batseri across the river, which has won prizes for cleanliness, and Rakchham, which sits in an intriguing chaos of large boulders.
 After the Mastrang police checkpoint (show your passport), the already beautiful valley gets ever more spectacular with sharp-sculpted snow peaks towering ahead above Chitkul.
 All main settlements have temples worth perusing.— Lonely Planet India Guide

 Only foreign nationals have to show their passports at Mastrang check post.

 There is a Buddhist Monastery situated in the heart of Sangla Town.
 As per the monks of the monastery, this monastery is recently built, and it is a very good place to meditate & relax.
 Don’t miss exploring this monastery of Sangla!

 View of Kinner Kailash from Sangla town

-The back-side view of Kinner Kailash is clearly visible from Kamru Village & surroundings of Sangla where the front-side can be seen from Kalpa or Reckong Peo.
+The back-side view of Kinner Kailash is clearly visible from Kamru village and Sangla town, whereas the front-side can be seen from Kalpa or Reckong Peo.

 This is how I captured the back-side of Kinner Kailash from the Sangla Buddhist Monastery.
 A classic view indeed!